4: The Exchange

 “It’s an embroidered robe.”
 He glanced at Una.
 “A bridal gown.
 We think.”

-He saw the doubt in the reception's face.
-"Let me go find out."
+He saw the doubt in the reception’s face.
+“Let me go find out.”
 She rose and went to a wall phone.
-Chris watched her but couldn't hear what was said from where he stood.
-Moments later she returned and said, "You're in luck.
-Normally our curators don't take drop-ins, but Dr. Tegu has a free moment.
-She'll be right out if you'd like to take a seat while you wait."
+Chris watched her but couldn’t hear what was said from where he stood.
+When she returned, she said, “You’re in luck.
+Normally our curators don’t take drop-ins, but Dr. Tegu has a free moment.
+She’ll be right out if you’d like to take a seat while you wait.”

 They settled into a corner near the entrance and sat in stiff silence.